jordanmckinney/blog/src/documents/videos/accelerators.md

 <p id="title">5 Reasons Cryptocurrency Adoption will be Fast</p>

-I talk about 5 factors that I think will accelerate the transition from fiat money to cryptocurrencies.
+[YouTube video](https://youtu.be/_SICSy35OYI) where I talk about 5 factors that I think will accelerate the transition from fiat money to cryptocurrencies.